Nikolaj-Storm/Storms_model_for_wearables_based_sepsis_prediction/README.md

 If you use or build on this work, please cite (see [`CITATION.cff`](CITATION.cff)):

 > Storm Petersen, N. (2026). *Leveraging Machine Learning and Wearables
-> Technology for Sepsis Prediction and Workflow Optimization* [BSc thesis and
+> Technology for Sepsis Prediction and Workflow Optimization*.
-> code].
 Copenhagen Business School.
 Licensed under CC BY-NC 4.0.

 The license covers the **code only**.
 It grants no rights to MIMIC-IV, which is governed by the PhysioNet Credentialed Health Data Use Agreement.